IceAsteroid/swayReadCursorEvalLoop.sh/README.md

 You can turn on echo messages to print in the terminal by uncommenting those `echo` lines in the script to see what happens.

 There's no need to add an option for that, which would decrease the performance of the script a bit, since it's very simple to uncomment them, they're only a few lines.

+## Contribution
+If you have anything to discuss, just open an issue, don't blindly push a PR, it won't be accepted unless it's discussed first.

+Since it's a small script mostly for personal use, if no essential or very useful features are required, you can feel free to just folk and modify it:)